bobgeis/js-space-rocks/thoughts.md

 ## Considerations

 This is a learning project, so not everything may be best practice, or the best way to do things.
-The goal was to practice with javascript es6, react, and redux.
+The goal was to practice with javascript/es6, react, redux, and immutable.

 ## Some Anticipated Questions